kevinmburk/setup-notes/notes.md

       ```bash
       ls -al ~/.ssh
       ```
-5. Add new SSH key to ssh-agent:
+5. Add your newly created SSH key to ssh-agent:
     - Check to see if `ssh-agent` is running:
         ```bash
         eval "$(ssh-agent -s)"